awslabs/aws-lambda-redshift-loader/README.md

 Finally, we've provided tools to manage the status of your load processes, with built in configuration management and the ability to monitor batch status and troubleshoot issues.
-We also support sending notifications of load status through Simple Notification Service  (SNS) (http://aws.amazon.com/sns), so you have visibility into how your loads are progressing over time.
+We also support sending notifications of load status through Simple Notification Service - SNS (http://aws.amazon.com/sns), so you have visibility into how your loads are progressing over time.

 ## Getting Access to the AWS Lambda Redshift Database Loader